 Large parts of the US are now majority-minority

-America’s white population is expected to become a minority in 2043 – if estimates by the US Census Bureau are to be believed -something that has come about due to continuous mass immigration since the first half of the 19th century.
+America’s white population is expected to become a minority in 2043 – if estimates by the US Census Bureau are to be taken at value- something that has come about due to continuous mass immigration since the first half of the 19th century.

 It counts white residents of majority-minority cities and towns such as El Paso in Texas (majority-Hispanic population) or Monterey Park in California (majority-Asian population) as multicultural Americans.

 Seven out of the 15 most populous cities in the US are majority-minority – and more will follow suit.

 Translation and website localisation is therefore becoming increasingly important for brands that want to remain competitive and increase their market share, while keeping existing customers happy and attracting new ones.

 The Census Bureau officially recognizes the following ethnic and racial categories: White American, African American, Asian American, Native American or Alaska Native, Native Hawaiian or Other Pacific Islander.